-Culture Lab: Sacrifice was an interactive, mixed-media art installation and performance piece created by a group of four artists working in various disciplines, including dance, theatre and fine art.
+Culture Lab // Sacrifice, was an interactive, mixed-media art installation and performance piece created by a group of four artists working in various disciplines, including dance, theatre and fine art.
 The piece engages participants around the central concept of sacrifice, leading them on a journey of self-discovery.
+As one of the artists recently explained, "Everyone sacrifices all of the time.
+The process can be hard and many faith traditions typically see it as an expression of giving something precious up.
+Sometimes, however, our sacrifices free us and have positive effects."
 This collaborative art experience asks the question: “What sacrifices have you made in order to be where you are today?”

 Christine Suarez is a Los Angles-based choreographer, performer, educator, feminist and community activist.
 Born in Caracas, Venezuela and raised in Baton Rouge Louisiana, she made her first works of choreography in her parents’ backyard to the Grease soundtrack.
 Since then she has created thirteen evening-length dance-theater works, numerous site-specific and community events and over a dozen dances for the theater and film.
 Her work has toured nationally and internationally to over 20 cities: Movement Research at Judson Church (New York City), The Garage (San Francisco), The Schwartz Theater at Emory University (Atlanta, GA) and REDCAT (Los Angeles) to name a few.
 Christine is invigorated by making dances in unexpected places with unexpected people about unexpected subjects.Her work has been seen in theaters, galleries, Churches, houses, beach cottages, sidewalks, parks, and alleys.
 She has performed and created with parents and children, high school students, teen mothers, veterans and seniors.